LeZheng/Owl-CL-document/CLHS-doc/3-Evaluation-and-Compilation.md

 异常情况(Exceptional Situations):

     The consequences are undefined if environment is non-nil in a use of setf of compiler-macro-function.

 也见(See Also):

     define-compiler-macro, Section 3.2.2.1 (Compiler Macros)

 注意(Notes): None.

-Macro DEFINE-COMPILER-MACRO
+### <span id = "">Macro DEFINE-COMPILER-MACRO</span>

 语法(Syntax):

     define-compiler-macro name lambda-list [[declaration* | documentation]] form*

     => name

 参数和值(Arguments and Values):

     name---a function name.
     lambda-list---a macro lambda list.
     declaration---a declare expression; not evaluated.
     documentation---a string; not evaluated.
     form---a form.

 描述(Description):